 The global EMR market is growing exponentially.
 It has a market share of $33.31 billion in 2025 and is expected to reach $49.62 billion by 2032.
 This growth is partially driven by the increasing prevalence of endocrine disorders, which are contributing to a surge in demand for specialized EMR solutions.

-Artificial Intelligence is also playing a pivotal role in endocrinology EMR adoption.
-AI is leading this space by enhancing diagnostic precision and predicting complications by analyzing complex endocrine data.
+Artificial Intelligence (AI) is also playing a pivotal role in endocrinology EMR systems, enhancing diagnostic precision and predicting complications by analyzing complex endocrine data.

-Mobile- and cloud-based EMR systems have shown promising usability in supporting behavior modification for chronic care management, though long-term effectiveness requires further study.
-Additionally, mobile access is also becoming increasingly important in the endocrine space.
-Patient portals with mobile access are associated with higher medication adherence and better glycemic controls among patients with diabetes.
+In addition, mobile- and cloud-based EMR systems are proving valuable in supporting behavior modification for chronic care management, though long-term effectiveness requires further study.
+Moreover, patient portals with mobile access are linked to higher medication adherence and better glycemic controls among patients with diabetes.